GOVTNZ/print-ready/README.md

 ## Introduction

 PrintReady is optional not manadated.
 Is a meant to help government agencies implement consistent, accessible print formatting for their websites.
-By using PrintReady, agencies can ensure their printed web content meets the relevant NZ Government Web Standards while also providing a consistent experience across government websites.
+By using PrintReady, agencies can ensure their printed web content meets the relevant NZ Government Web Standards [JASON WHAT SHOULD THIS LINK TO?] while also providing a consistent experience across government websites.

 The PrintReady toolkit simplifies the implementation of print stylesheets that follow good practices.
 It provides developers with the necessary files and guidance to create print-friendly pages that align with government standards and deliver an accessible experience for all users.